TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 *TYPO3 - Inspiring people to share*

-.. index:: Extension development; GIT
+.. index:: Extension development; Git
 .. rst-class:: bignums-xxl

 #.
-Publish source code on a public GIT hosting platform
+Publish source code on a public Git hosting platform

-   The TYPO3 community currently uses GitHub, GitLab and Atlassian Bitbucket to host the GIT repositories of their extensions.
+   The TYPO3 community currently uses GitHub, GitLab and Atlassian Bitbucket to host the Git repositories of their extensions.

    Typically, the :ref:`extension key <extension-key>` is used for the repository name, but that is not necessary.